AcademyHealth Science Academy

 The La Crosse Health Science Academy was kicked off in the fall of 2009 through a partnership between the La Crosse School District and Gundersen Health System through the La Crosse Medical Health Science Consortium (LMHSC), a collaborative effort between Gundersen Health System, Mayo Clinic Health System, The University of Wisconsin – La Crosse, Viterbo University, and Western Technical College.

-The La Crosse Health Science Academy was created for three primary reasons: improve diversity, create opportunities for students, and develop long-term workforce strategies.
+The La Crosse Health Science Academy was created for three primary reasons: to improve diversity, create opportunities for students, and develop long-term workforce strategies.

-• Recruit students from diverse backgrounds that have a great potential, may not have been otherwise exposed to opportunities in healthcare and may need some mentoring, and are underrepresented in the healthcare industry.
+• Recruit students from diverse backgrounds that have great potential, may not have been otherwise exposed to opportunities in healthcare and may need some mentoring, and are underrepresented in the healthcare industry.

 • Assist students in identifying if a healthcare profession is truly an area of interest for them prior to enrolling in the college program.
 Provide the appropriate level of classes, creating a natural transition for college and exposing students to a higher education atmosphere.